Please note that this document changes regularly; we will attempt to update the link as new information is provided.

 Additionally CVS Caremark has released guidance on deliveries and audits.
 CVS Caremark has suspended new routine pharmacy audits, unless required by law or as a result of certain fraud, waste, and abuse investigations.

-the covered item directly to the patient’s home, documenting by writing “COVID Delivery” is permitted when capturing direct signature is not possible.
-Signature requirements will be waived in future audits in accordance with
+item directly to the patient’s home, documenting by writing “COVID Delivery” is permitted when capturing direct signature is not possible.
+Signature requirements will be waived in future audits in accordance with the attached guidance.